Grand coalition

-A grand coalition is an arrangement in a multi-party parliamentary system in which the two largest political parties of opposing political ideologies unite in a coalition government.
+A grand coalition is an arrangement in a multi-party parliamentary system in which the two or more political parties of opposing political ideologies unite in a coalition government.
+When most parties with legislative representation are included, generally at times of crisis, the coalition may be referred to as a national unity government.

 Causes of a grand coalition

 Occasionally circumstances arise in which normally opposing parties may find it desirable to form a government together.
 For example, in a national crisis such as a war or depression, people may feel a need for national unity and stability that overcomes ordinary ideological differences.
 This is especially true when there is broad agreement about the best policy to deal with the crisis.
 In this case, a grand coalition may occur even when one party has enough seats to govern alone.
 An example would be the British national governments during World War I and before and during World War II.

 Another possibility is that the major parties may find they have more in common ideologically with each other than with the smaller parties.
 This is often a result of a cordon sanitaire, where the mainstream parties of the left and right form a coalition to keep parties of the far left or far right out of government.
 One such example is Austria, which had grand coalitions from 1945 to 1966 to this effect.
 It is also possible that so many parties are represented in parliament that no other coalition is stable.
 This is often done out of political necessity, to prevent an early election.
-For example, in Israel, the fragmentation and intransigence of some of the smaller parties has made it easier to maintain a coherent platform with a grand coalition than with a narrow one.
+For example, the fragmentation and intransigence of some of the smaller parties in Israel has made it easier to maintain a coherent platform with a grand coalition than with a narrow one.